Reliable. Efficient. Drop by drop.

 In waste water pump stations:

-Whitepaper Industrial Security for the Water and Waste Water Industry
+Defense-in-Depth Concept for the Water Industry

 This whitepaper describes the threats and risks to which industrial automation and control systems in water and waste water treatment plants and networks are exposed, and introduces best practice concepts to minimize these risks and to achieve a level of protection to be implemented that is acceptable with regards to both the economic boundary conditions and the desired security level.